Mike Slinn

 Sheet music, including tabulature, chord charts, and lyrics, often needs to be displayed in order for a musician to play a song properly.
 I use LED lights on music stands to illuminate printed pages.

-I also place iPads and Android tablets music stands in order to display music and lyrics.
+I also place iPads and Android tablets on music stands to display music and lyrics.
 Tablets can display set lists of PDFs, and they can run sophisticated music apps.
-When paired with a handsfree page turner, tablets have a significant advantage over printed scores.
+When paired with a hands-free page turner, tablets have a significant advantage over printed scores.

-The above image shows a Manhasset 5101 stand, with a wide desk that can display 4 sheets at once.
-The light is provided by two Vekkia 12 LED rechargeable book lights, which give a total of four LEDs on flexible stalks.
+The above image shows a Manhasset 5101 stand with a wide desk that can display four sheets at once.
+The light is provided by two Vekkia 12 LED rechargeable book lights, which yield a total of four LEDs on flexible stalks.
 Only two of the four LEDs are turned on in the photograph.
 On the stand are:

-The PDFs were created with 14 point Consolas font also.
-The music displayed in PDFs unfortunately are slightly smaller than the paper version.
+The PDFs were also created using the 14-point Consolas font.
+The music displayed in PDFs is unfortunately slightly smaller than the paper version.
 It might be possible to enlarge the fonts on the Android, but I have not tried to do that yet.

 The best source for free classical music is the International Music Score Library Project (IMSLP) at imslp.org.